(Page updated 13 September 2021)

 MORE DETAILS ABOUT THE CONTENT OF THE RETREATS

-Grief following bereavement can feel overwhelming, particularly if we have lost a partner or child, or if our loved one’s passing was sudden or traumatic, or if we have suffered multiple losses.
-The aim of this supported retreat is to better equip us to deal with our life-changing loss.
-We will face up to some of the spiritual, emotional and practical challenges of our grief, and then look at practical and creative ways to cope with our life as it is now, as well as the courage that our faith can give us as we go forward in our lives.
+Grief following bereavement can feel overwhelming, particularly if you have lost a partner or child, or if your loved one’s passing was sudden or traumatic, or if you have suffered multiple losses.
+The aim of our retreats is to help you feel better equipped to deal with your life-changing loss.
+We explore some of the spiritual, emotional and practical challenges of grief, and then look at ways to cope with life as it is now.
+There is some Christian content, but this is about life in the present rather than the life beyond.

 - Understanding grief, the physical, practical and emotional impact of loss, and a Christian perspective on grief.